DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

 * Back on the 'Throttle screen' you can now use the sliders to move your train.

+See :doc:`Engine Driver Page </throttles/software/engine-driver>` for details on how to install and run |Engine Driver|.

 Using wiThrottle (Apple iOS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^